JesseWWolfgang/pokeemerald-expansion/README.md

 Adds 2 script commands for locking the elevation of event objects to the desired elevation and resetting.

-They can be used as such using 4 as the desired elevation to lock at:
+They can be used such as in the following example where 4 is the desired elevation to lock at:

 ```
 lockelevation(GFX_ID_XYZ, 4)